 Planning to revamp or completely refurbish your bathroom?
-There are lots of options to consider:
+There are lots of options to consider and ideas to look at:

 - Do you wish to replace the whole bathroom or just certain parts?
 What would you like to keep and what parts really need replacing?